datahub-project/datahub/docs/rfc/active/000-serial-updates.md

 > There are tradeoffs to choosing any path, please attempt to identify them here.

+This will come with some performance drawbacks, as many of these designs will involve an extra hop between the client and DataHub.

 ## Alternatives

 > What other designs have been considered?
 What is the impact of not doing this?

 > This section could also include prior art, that is, how other frameworks in the same domain have solved this problem.

+Alternatives involve cleverly modelling aspects so they are only ever upserted without a previous state in mind, but I haven't worked out how to achieve this for our requirements given the standard entity and aspect model available.

+TODO: Embellish

 ## Rollout / Adoption Strategy

 > If we implemented this proposal, how will existing users / developers adopt it?
 Is it a breaking change?
 Can we write
 > automatic refactoring / migration tools?
 Can we provide a runtime adapter library for the original API it replaces?

+TODO: We'd likely need a new GraphQL API endpoint, but I need to look into this further.

 ## Future Work